bflyblue/blog/2020-05-06 measuring success/post.md

 between systems, and also helps us know when and how to upgrade our infrastructure.
 Comparing average and peak usage helped us size key services like our database and job queue workers.
-Looking ahead, we also hope to leverage this data to dynamically scale up our infrastructure during busy times by looking at long term trends as well as live performance data.
+Looking ahead, we also hope to leverage this data to dynamically scale our infrastructure during busy times by looking at long term trends as well as live performance data.

 ![CPU utilisation graph](img/cpu.png)

 The second set of metrics we added were at the application level, tracking the number of active web connections, the type and duration of web requests, and similar information about our background jobs.
-We identified several places where performance had once been adequate in the past, but, due to the increasing size and complexity of data our customers work with today began to take longer than we wanted.
+We identified several web pages and offline tasks that were taking longer than we wanted.
+Code that had been adequate in the past now needed to be improved, due to the increasing size and complexity of data our customers work with today.
 A detailed list of users and accounts with slow queries guided us when generating sample data for testing.
-Measurements before and after we improved our code helped confirmed the changes were performing as expected.
+Measurements before and after we adjusted our code helped confirm the changes were performing as expected.
 Profiling a running application this way has been invaluable in prioritising work so that our team can focus on tackling the most pressing issues first.

 ![Web request times by type](img/view.png)

-Something I had not anticipated when comparing time-series databases to Timescale was that the latter makes it possible to group metrics and update them from different places in a distributed system with easy.
-Our job system, for example, creates a measurement entry when first adding a job to the queue, and our workers later update the start and completion times.
+Something I did not initially anticipate when picking TimescaleDB is that I can create partial measurements and then update them from different places throughout a distributed system.
+Our job system, for example, creates a job entry when first adding it to our a queue, and our workers later update it the start and completion times.

 | job_id | enqueued_at         | started_at          | completed_at        |
 | ------ | ------------------- | ------------------- | ------------------- |
 | 5eaefc | 2020-05-06 13:10:52 | 2020-05-06 13:11:14 | 2020-05-06 13:12:15 |

-This information allows us to track how long jobs sit in the various queues and how long they take to complete.
+We can tell a job is waiting in a queue when it has been enqueued but does not yet have a start time, and similarly, we can tell when it is running or has completed.
+This information allows us to track how long jobs sit in the various queues and how long they take to run.
 Tracking these durations helps inform us where adding more workers in parallel is beneficial, or if we should investigate making particular sections of code more performant.

+TimescaleDB also allows me to capture as much information as I think might be relevant later, and worry about how to present it later when discovering which tables and graphs are ultimately useful.
+Leveraging existing SQL tooling makes it easy to transform data later on.
+For example, we also captured each job's identifier, the queue it was added to and which worker ran it.
+These additional fields allowed us to identify the slowest performing job of each type and investigate the worst offenders.

 ![Slow jobs by type](img/jobs.png)

-Developers are also encouraged to add metrics, where possible, before investigating bugs and performance-related issues.
+Where possible, developers are also encouraged to add metrics before investigating bugs and performance-related issues.
 It's useful to demonstrate where the current code is not running as intended and decide on a reasonable target for which we consider a fix as "done".
 Once the measurements are in